jlomoglio/imanage/README.md

 The Demo Site is now live at: https://jlomoglio.github.io/imanage/

 This is a project I created to learn MERN.
-It's an Enterprise Development Team Managent Tool and Company Portal.
+It's an Enterprise Development Team Management Tool and Company Portal.

 ## Exploring the demo
 USER PROFILE: Click anywhere on the User Profile area at the top of the left side bar to open the dropdown menu.
 Then click